karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 ---

-*This project represents more than just a poker tracking app—it's a blueprint for the future of human-AI collaboration in software development.
+*This project represents more than just a poker tracking app--it's a blueprint for the future of human-AI collaboration in software development.
 The complete source code and documentation are available on [GitHub](https://github.com/karx/kaaroHands).*

 **[View Project Details →](/projects/kaaroHands/)**